BGI-biotools/stLFRsv/README.md

 **merge2 and mmax**
 This two parameters is about SV Event.
 SV breakpoints within a distance of merge2*bin are considered as one possible SV Event.
 However, one Event which the number of SV breakpoints over mmax may be a high frequency false positive region and will be abandoned.

+**ext_cov**
+The definition of QC region in QC stage: from the breakpoint position to the position which LFR segment coverage fewer than `ext_cov` based on the LFR segment length statistic.

 ## <span id="jump7"> Result format explaination   </span>
 There are two kinds of final result file, `final ` and `final.NoRegionFilter`, as described in Result file type above.